SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

 a term or a type by its name.

 For each term and type, Yices stores a *base name* that's used for pretty printing.
-Initially, the base name is NULL.
+Initially, the base name is :c:macro:`NULL`.
 It is set on the first call to :c:func:`yices_set_term_name` or :c:func:`yices_set_type_name`.